EdbMails EDB Recovery and Migration software

 Download Buy Now

-Microsoft Exchange Server is a widely used platform for business email and communication.
-Mailboxes may be deleted intentionally—such as when an employee leaves—or due to inactivity.
-While Exchange retains deleted mailboxes for 30 days by default, recovery is only possible within this retention window by reconnecting the mailbox to a temporary user account.
+Microsoft Exchange Server is a commonly used platform for business email and collaborative communication.
+Mailboxes can be removed deliberately, such as during employee offboarding, or automatically due to prolonged inactivity.
+By default, Exchange retains deleted mailboxes for up to 30 days, during which recovery is possible.
+To restore a deleted mailbox within this period, it must be reconnected to a temporary or new user account before the retention period expires.

-However, if the retention period has expired and no prior backup is available, restoring mailbox data becomes more complex—especially when emails are needed for compliance or legal purposes.
-In such cases, third-party tools like EdbMails EDB to PST Converter offer an effective solution.
-EdbMails allows you to recover deleted mailboxes and export / migrate them from offline or corrupted EDB files without requiring Exchange Server or Active Directory.
+When the retention period has expired and no prior backup exists, recovering mailbox data can be challenging, particularly when emails are required for legal or compliance reasons.
+In these situations, third-party tools like EdbMails EDB to PST Converter offer an effective solution.
+EdbMails enables the recovery of deleted mailboxes and supports exporting or migrating data from offline or corrupted EDB files, all without the need for Exchange Server or Active Directory.

 Recover deleted exchange server mailboxes

-In this article, we’ll walk you through various methods to recover deleted mailboxes and email items from Exchange Server 2019, 2016, 2013, and 2010—including recovery after the retention period has lapsed.
+In this article, we’ll walk you through various methods to recover deleted mailboxes and email items from Exchange Server 2019, 2016, 2013, and 2010, including recovery after the retention period has already expired.

 How to change the retention period of deleted mailboxes in Exchange server?